 Ms. Mejia-Peguero congratuled Agency staff on a job well done.
 Mr. Brindisi stated that this program is a huge undertaking and asked what the timeline will look like after August 1.
 Ms. Marcus Falda stated that after August 1, Agency staff will review the pre-applications and notify respondents with the strongest applications to submit formal applications to the Agency.
 Ms. Marcus Falda stated that the earliest submission deadline would be in September, with the aim of presenting the projects to the Board at the November meeting.
 However, this timeline represents the fastest scenario and Agency staff will continue to evaluate potential applications beyond that timeframe.
 Mr. Piverger congratulated Agency staff and asked if Ms. Marcus Falda could provide some insight into the rationale behind the 10 million square feet requirement.
 Ms. Marcus Falda stated this program is one of several tools being implemented at various levels of City and State government.
-Ms. Marcus Falda stated that Agency staff recognize that it may not be suitable for every struggling building, as there are other viable options supported by the State and City.
-However, Agency staff believe that the 10 million square feet requirement will provide a good return to the City and serve as an appropriate starting point for this program.
+Ms. Marcus Falda stated that Agency staff believe that the 10 million square feet requirement will provide a good return to the City and serve as an appropriate starting point for this program.